Run concurrent Helm benchmarks

 kubectl create namespace helm-bench

-Prepare the cluster by pulling container images and initializing caches.
+Prepare the cluster by pulling container images:

 helm install warmup bitnami/nginx \